firebase/firebase-js-sdk/.changeset/unlucky-files-smoke.md

 "@firebase/firestore": patch
 ---

-Fixed an issue where the SDK potentially raised incomplete snapshots for clients that were backgrounded during query execution.
+Fixed an issue that may have caused the SDK to raise incomplete snapshots when backgrounded during query execution.